frogCaller/cryptogotchi/README.md

 # Troubleshooting
 Common Issues:
-   - Ensure SPI & I2C are enabled in the Raspberry Pi configuration.
+   - Ensure SPI is enabled in the Raspberry Pi configuration.
    - Check all connections if the screen does not display anything.
    - Verify all required packages are installed correctly.
    - [More Info](https://www.waveshare.com/wiki/2.13inch_e-Paper_HAT_Manual)